paulbutcher/ScalaMock/_user_guide/070_advanced_topics.md

 ### Example 4 - Methods with implicit parameters

-This case is very similar to curried methods - all you need to do is to help scala compiler know that `memcachedMock.get _` should be converted to `MockFunction2`.
+This case is very similar to curried methods.
+All you need to do is to help the Scala compiler know that `memcachedMock.get _` should be converted to `MockFunction2`.
 For example:

 ```scala
 class Codec()